 - Read Patrick Henry’s famous speech to the Virginia House of Burgesses

-- Read the Declaration of Independence (and also my post on The History of the Declaration of Independence)
+- Read the Declaration of Independence (and also my post on The History of the Declaration of Independence with free study guide!)

 - Ben Franklin: Inventing America